brennan7L/missive-email-summarizer/README.md

 4. **Loading issues**
    - Verify your hosting platform supports HTTPS
    - Check browser console for JavaScript errors

+5. **"Tasks are created but not assigned to me"**
+   - Ensure you've configured your Missive API token (see step 2 above)
+   - Check console for: `🔑 Using API token from: MissiveConfig (config.js)`
+   - Run `debugAssignmentTest()` in console to test assignment
+   - Verify you're on Missive's Productive plan (required for API access)

 ### Debug Mode